Earl Morrall: Regular season

+Playoffs

 Post-professional career

 Morrall became the quarterback coach at the University of Miami in 1979.
 During his time there, he worked with Jim Kelly, Bernie Kosar, Vinny Testaverde and Mark Richt.
 In 1989, he was elected to the Davie, Florida city council and eventually became mayor.
-Morrall ran for the Florida House of Representatives District 97 seat as a Republican in 1992 and lost.
+Morrall resigned as mayor to run for the Florida House of Representatives District 97 seat as a Republican in 1992 but lost the election.

 During a 1989 interview, Morrall was asked what it took to come off the bench and be an effective quarterback and team leader.
 His response was, "When you get the chance to do the job, you have to do the job.
 That's all there is to it."

 He died on April 25, 2014, at his son's home in Fort Lauderdale, Florida.
 He was 79.
 After death, examination of his brain disclosed that he had grade 4 (the most serious stage) chronic traumatic encephalopathy.
+He is one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.